KasparEtter/ef1p/pages/email/email.md

 </summary>

-According to [RFC 5322](https://tools.ietf.org/html/rfc5322#page-21), only two header fields have to be included in every message: the [`From` field](#sender) and the [`Date` field](#origination-date).
+According to [RFC 5322](https://tools.ietf.org/html/rfc5322#page-21), only two header fields [must](https://tools.ietf.org/html/rfc2119#section-1) be included in every message: the [`From` field](#sender) and the [`Date` field](#origination-date).
-While not strictly mandatory, every message [should](https://tools.ietf.org/html/rfc2119#section-3) have a `Message-ID` and every reply should have `In-Reply-To` and `References` headers if the replied-to message had a `Message-ID`.
+While not strictly mandatory, every message [should](https://tools.ietf.org/html/rfc2119#section-3) have a `Message-ID` and every reply should have an `In-Reply-To` and a `References` header field if the replied-to message had a `Message-ID`.

 </details>